eksctl-io/eksctl/userdocs/src/usage/fargate-support.md

 above, `eksctl` takes care of this by creating a default profile.
 Given an already existing cluster, it's also possible to create a Fargate profile with the `eksctl create fargateprofile` command:

+!!!note
-> NOTE: This operation is only supported on clusters that run on the EKS platform version `eks.5` or higher.
+    This operation is only supported on clusters that run on the EKS platform version `eks.5` or higher.

->
-> NOTE: If the existing was created with a version of `eksctl` prior to 0.11.0, you will  need to run `eksctl update
-> cluster` before creating the Fargate profile.
+    If the existing was created with a version of `eksctl` prior to 0.11.0, you will  need to run `eksctl update cluster` before creating the Fargate profile.

 ```console
 $ eksctl create fargateprofile --namespace dev --cluster fargate-example-cluster